 One of the strengths of Counting Antibodies as an activity is that it provides students with a scaffolded approach to putting rate of change and starting amount in the context of the situation.
 However, when students take an HSE exam they may be asked to put rate of change and starting amount in context with far less support in a relatively short amount of time.
-The activity Counting More Antibodies is designed to begin where Counting Antibodies and Unit 3 leave off and transition students to questions that more accurately reflect the length and difficulty that they can expect on their Official Readiness Test and/or TASC, the HSE exam given here in New York State.
-To ensure an accurate representation of actual ORT/TASC questions all three ORT exams currently in print were reviewed and used to guide the development of the example questions.
-Of the 60 cumulative ORT questions reviewed, 6 of those questions deal directly with linear functions and rate of change and/or starting amount and/or formal function notation, which is also introduced in Unit 3.
+The activity Counting More Antibodies is designed to begin where Counting Antibodies and Unit 3 leave off and transition students to questions that more accurately reflect the length and difficulty that they can expect on the HSE exam.

-It is highly recommended that students complete at least Counting Antibodies and The Many Faces of Function Rules and Tables before they work on Counting More Antibodies and continue to the example TASC and ORT Style Questions for Unit 3.
+It is highly recommended that students complete at least Counting Antibodies and The Many Faces of Function Rules and Tables before they work on Counting More Antibodies and continue to the example HSE-style Questions for Unit 3.